Building Legal Skills and Capacity

-Working with Burmese human rights lawyers and parliamentarians
+Working with Myanmar human rights lawyers and parliamentarians

 Practicing Law Before European Court of Human Rights: CEELI Launches a New Three Part Training Series on Preparation and Handling of Cases